ferzu/Codewars/README.md

 Note: you will always receive a valid array containing a random assortment of direction letters ('n', 's', 'e', or 'w' only).
 It will never give you an empty array (that's not a walk, that's standing still!).

-### 2, 3 : Files, lambda, etc. commented code, syntax exercises
+### 2, 3 : Files, lambda, etc.

+Syntax exercises.
+Commented code.